Capital One Cup Odds Comparison 2020 | Best Betting Capital One Cup Odds

 What’s the most successful club in the EFL’s history?
 Liverpool, which has held up the trophy eight times, most recently in the 2011/2012 campaign.

-Some of the Best Capital One Cup Bookies:
+Some of the Best Capital One Cup Betting Odds:

 Another excellent contender for your EFL cup betting portfolio is Bet365, which will be offering all EFL Cup matches throughout the tournament on their live-stream service.
 Bet365 have the most extensive offering of matches out there, outmatching the matches slated to air on British television.
 You’ll be able to watch the matches online just for being a member, no fancy sports telly subscription required.
 You’ll have the following markets available: Full Time, Result, Double Chance, Goals Over/Under, Both Teams to Score, Result/Both Teams To Score, Draw No Bet, Goals Odd/Even, and of course, To Win Outright.
 Plus, when you sign up for a new Bet365 account, if you enter the MAXCASH bonus code, you’ll get a 100% deposit bonus of up to £200, giving you lots of money to wager on EFL Cup opportunities.
 In our research, Bet365 had 6 best odds available for Win Outright, the most compared to the other bookies we’ve examined for the purposes of this Capital One Cup betting odds review.
 If you haven’t already joined Bet365, we highly recommend it!